-Wendtland & Wendtland LLP is a two-person full service firm representing Wyoming businesses, landowners and citizens in a variety of areas.
+Wendtland & Wendtland LLP is a three-person full service firm representing Wyoming businesses, landowners and citizens in a variety of areas.
 The firm practices state-wide as well as in Montana.

 Wendtland & Wendtland LLP practices in the following areas of law:

 - Adoption Law

 - Appellate Practice

 - Business Torts

 - Eminent Domain

 - Planning & Land Use